khadija267/Data-Analysis-on-real-data-set/README.md

 # Descriptive Statistics
-using R and Descriptive Statisctics to analyze real world data set of cars
+R function to preform descriptive statistics on real data set of cars and make a report of the result.